-The Nexus365 project will upgrade the centrally managed email and calendaring service (that is part of the Nexus service provided by IT Services) to the hosted cloud-based Microsoft Office 365 service and implement OneDrive for Business.
-Users will also have access to a number of other Office 365 applications, Groups, Teams, and Delve, and we are pleased to announce that Skype for Business will now be delivered by this project.
+The Nexus365 project will upgrade the centrally managed email and calendaring service (that is part of the Nexus service provided by IT Services) to the hosted cloud-based Microsoft Office 365 service.
+Users will also have access to a number of other Office 365 applications including OneDrive for Business, Skype for Business, Groups, Teams, and Delve.
 The new service will be called Nexus365.

 Reasons for making this change are:

 - There is widespread desire from users for increased mailbox quotas and it would not be cost effective to increase the existing Nexus mailbox capacity.

 - The hardware that supports email/calendaring becomes unsupported in September 2018.
 It would not be cost beneficial to continue hosting the email service on-premise.

 - The University can benefit from the advantageous JISC (Joint Information Systems Committee) negotiated amendments to the Microsoft Office 365 agreement, under which many other research-intensive Universities have already made this change.

 - To migrate current student/staff Nexus mail (and calendar) accounts to Nexus365 and to provide significantly more storage space.

 - To make available to students and staff OneDrive for Business, Skype for Business, Groups, Teams, Delve and Planner.

 - To improve the end user experience in obtaining Office 2016.

 - To ensure the central IT Service Desk has appropriately trained staff and supporting materials to support this service.